berkeley-biosense/website/README.md

 ## building

+Take a look at `config.js` for content.

+For templates, look at `templates/index.html`

+If you want to start making modifications

 ```
 npm run dev
 ```

-site will be at http://localhost:8000
+Site will be at http://localhost:8000

-edit away - it will rebuild on any saved changes (though you'll have to refresh the web browser)
+Edit away - it will rebuild on any saved changes (though you'll have to refresh the web browser)

 ## license